carlosp420/nymphalidae_diversification/MS_revised.md

 the Late Eocene and Oligocene, and this would be congruent with the diffuse cospeciation hypothesis.

-The uplift of the Andes was a major tectonic event that underwent higher activity during the Oligocene [@somoza1998].
-This caused climatic changes in the region that affected the flora and fauna of the time, which coincides with the diversification of modern montane plant and animal taxa [@hoorn2010] including Ithomiini butterflies and Solanaceae hostplants.
-Moreover, all Solanaceae clades currently present in New World originated in South America [@olmstead2013] as well as Ithomiini butterflies [@wahlberg2009].
-This suggests a process of "diffuse cospeciation" of Ithomiini and hostplants.

 #### Danaini
 Our MultiMEDUSA approach showed a significant slowdown in net diversification rate in